Comfortable Highs, Chance for Rain Early Next Week

 EXTENDED FORECAST

-MONDAY & TUESDAY: Variably cloudy skies with a chance for showers and possibly a thunderstorm.
+MONDAY & TUESDAY: Variably cloudy skies and breezy to windy with a chance for showers and possibly a thunderstorm.
 Highs in the low to mid 70s.

 WEDNESDAY: Partly cloudy with highs in the low to mid 70s.